cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 ![web\_export\_simple.png](_static/images/Export/web_export_simple.png)

-To generate a web page for a single network view as a zip archive, selec
+To generate a web page for a single network view as a zip archive, select
 ***File | Export as Web Page ...*** as before, but this time choose the *Simple viewer for current network only* format as below: